-- A. Estimated wastewater strength, wastewater characteristics, estimated wastewater flow, average and peak wastewater discharge flow; - B. Description of activity, facilities, and plant process on the premises, including a list of all raw materials and chemicals used or stored at the facility, type and amount of raw material processed; - C. Each product produced by type, amount, process or processes, rate of production and SIC and/or NAICS number; - D. Number and type of employees and hours of operation; - E. Site plans, floor plans and details to show all sewers, floor drains and points of discharge; and - F. Any other information as may be deemed necessary by the Industrial Waste Section in order to evaluate the proposed wastewater discharge.
+- A. Estimated wastewater strength, wastewater characteristics, estimated wastewater flow, average and peak wastewater discharge flow: - B. Description of activity, facilities, and plant process on the premises, including a list of all raw materials and chemicals used or stored at the facility, type and amount of raw material processed: - C. Each product produced by type, amount, process or processes, rate of production and Standard Industrial Classification (SIC) number and/or North American Industrial Classification System (NAICS) number; - D. Number and type of employees and hours of operation: - E. Site plans, floor plans and details to show all sewers, floor drains and points of discharge; and - F. Any other information as may be deemed necessary by the Industrial Waste Section in order to evaluate the proposed wastewater discharge.

-The Industrial Waste Section is authorized to develop an official permit/document application for each type of permit or document issued.
+The Industrial Waste Section is authorized to develop an official permit/document application or industrial waste survey for each type of permit or document issued.